Edis Mulalić: Mladost Doboj Kakanj

-Rudar Pljevlja
+Years in Montenegro

 On 21 July 2018, Mulalić was named manager of another Montenegrin First League club, Rudar Pljevlja.
 On 24 December 2018, Mulalić, alongside some of the players left the club due to financial problems that it had over the past months.
 Both sides said that they were on good terms.

-Titograd

-On 31 January 2019, Mulalić became the new manager of yet another Montenegrin club, Titograd.
-After only 2 months as Titograd manager, he resigned from the role after a loss against Zeta.
+On 31 January 2019, Mulalić became the new manager of Titograd.
+After only two months, he resigned after a loss against Zeta.

-Return to Rudar Pljevlja

-In July 2019, more than half a year after leaving the club, Mulalić came back to Montenegro and once again became the manager of Rudar Pljevlja.
-In his first game in his second mandate as the club's manager, Mulalić's Rudar Plevlja lost 2–0 away in a league match against Budućnost Podgorica on 5 August 2019.
-His first win since his return to Rudar came on 14 August 2019, in a 0–1 away league win against Mulalić's former team Titograd.
+In July 2019, more than half a year after leaving the club, Mulalić came back to Rudar Pljevlja.
+In his first game back, Rudar Plevlja lost 2–0 away in a league match against Budućnost Podgorica on 5 August 2019.
+His first win back came on 14 August 2019, in a 0–1 away league win against Titograd.

-Return to Dečić

 On 21 July 2020, Mulalić returned to Dečić and became the club's new manager.
 He left Dečić in September 2021.